tensorflow/tfjs/tfjs-backend-wasm/README.md

 learn more about this topic [here](https://web.dev/coop-coep/).

 1. Send the following two HTTP headers when your main document (e.g.index.html) that uses the WASM backend is served.
-You may need to ask your web host provider to enable these headers.
+You may need to configure or ask your web host provider to enable these headers.

    - `Cross-Origin-Opener-Policy: same-origin`
    - `Cross-Origin-Embedder-Policy: require-corp`